Celtic Challenge 2018

-The Glandore Dragons are busy preparing for their visit to the Royal Anglesea YC for the annual Celtic Challenge duel on June 24/25 when we hope they can manage to snatch back the bacon!!!
+The Glandore Dragons are busy preparing for the visit from the Royal Anglesea YC for the annual Celtic Challenge duel on June 23/24 when we hope they can manage to snatch back the bacon!!!

 Celtic Challenge (Ireland – v – Wales)

 A Team Race Between Glandore Harbour Yacht Club and Royal Anglesey Yacht Club